QubesOS/qubes-doc/managing-os/fedora-template-upgrade-21.md

         [user@fedora-23 ~]$ sudo yum clean all
         [user@fedora-23 ~]$ sudo yum --releasever=23 --enablerepo=qubes*current-testing distro-sync

- 3. Shutdown the new TemplateVM via dom0 command line or Qubes VM Manager; may need to be killed.)
+ 3. Shutdown the new TemplateVM via dom0 command line or Qubes VM Manager;

         [user@dom0 ~]$ qvm-shutdown fedora-23

-    or

-        [user@dom0 ~]$ qvm-shutdown --force fedora-23

     If you encounter no errors, proceed to step 7.